andikrueger/AzureCP/Remove-AzureCP.md

 ## How to remove AzureCP

 > **Important:**
-> Start a **new PowerShell console** to ensure the use of up to date persisted objects, which avoids concurrency update errors.
+> **Always start a new PowerShell process** to ensure using up to date persisted objects and avoid nasty errors.
 > If something goes wrong, [check this page](Fix-setup-issues.html) to fix issues.

 ### Step 1: Reset property ClaimProviderName in the SPTrustedIdentityTokenIssuer